 - Student Benefit: If you are a student who is unable to continue your education as a result of an accident, you may be reimbursed for expenses—such as lost tuition, books, room, and board, etc.— acquired before the accident occurred.

 - Medical and Rehabilitation Expenses: This benefit pays for medical expenses that may be required as a result of an accident.
 This benefit includes expenses that are not covered by any other medical plan.

 - Tort Claims (At Fault Claim): After an auto accident, one party is always held “at fault” by the insurance company.
 In Ontario, insurance companies use Fault Determination Rules, which can vary depending on the individual circumstances surrounding your accident.
 Tort claims cover monetary compensation for things like pain and suffering, travel, etc.

 The law relating to automobile accidents in Ontario has changed four times within the last ten years.
-Our team of car accident lawyer in Toronto have over 40 years of experience in dealing with the complexities of auto accident insurance.
+Our team of the car accident attorney in Toronto have over 40 years of experience in dealing with the complexities of auto accident insurance.
 This solid reputation makes us one of the most highly regarded auto accident law firms in Ontario.
-Download the Singer Kwinter Guide to accident benefits: A Guide to Ontario’s Statutory Accident Benefits Schedule (SABS) for Motor Vehicle Accidents (Occuring on or after June 1, 2016).
+Download the Singer Kwinter Guide to accident benefits: A Guide to Ontario’s Statutory Accident Benefits Schedule (SABS) for Motor Vehicle Accidents (Occurring on or after June 1, 2016).
 If you or someone you know has been injured in an accident or has been faced with an insurance claim denial, contact Singer Kwinter and schedule your FREE INITIAL PHONE CONSULTATION.
 You will pay no fees until your case is won or settled.
-Call Toll Free 1.866.285.6927 Disclaimer: Content on this page is strictly for information purposes only and should not be construed as legal advice.
+Call Toll-Free 1.866.285.6927 Disclaimer: Content on this page is strictly for information purposes only and should not be construed as legal advice.